Jesus Christ shows us the love of God

 Phrase 1 - "who, although He existed in the form of God"

-The word "form" in the Greek language means nature and character, not shape, as we would think.
+The Greek word form refers to the outward expression which a person gives of his inmost nature.
+In other words, form means nature and character, not shape, as we would think.
 This phrase means Jesus had the very nature and very character of God.
-Let’s reason this out a bit.
+Let's reason this out a bit.
 Only you have your nature and your character so only you are you.
-Jesus has God’s nature and character, so He is God.
+Jesus has God's nature and character, so He is God.

 - Read John 14:7-11.
 What do these verses say about Jesus?